tangentsoft/pidp8i/doc/cc8-manual.md

 hand-craft a pointer that happens to point to the first core memory location in a field, which is therefore confusable with `NULL`, then on your head be the consequences!

+LIBC uses zero page memory locations 147₈ through the end of the page.
+Functions which use the autoincrement locations 10₈ through 17₈ are so-documented above.

 ## Conclusion